Ever hear someone say, “He’s just skinny because he has a high metabolism?”

 You can’t get good results from bad information. -Sara Vance

 - 3:10: Sara shares how she came to specialize in metabolism.
 Through running groups cleanses, she realized people don’t want to just do a cleanse for a couple weeks, they want to change their lives.
 Metabolism is the driver of our health and wellness.
 Now she helps people change their underlying metabolism.

 - 4:45: Metabolism is the sum total of all the chemical processes that are needed to sustain our lives.
 Our rest, digestion and immune system are all affected by our metabolism.

 - 5:26: It doesn’t make any sense to start by counting calories if you’re not addressing things like gut health, stress levels, sleep and hydration.
 If those things aren’t in order then you aren’t absorbing nutrients, extracting calories and metabolizing what you eat effectively.

-- 6:16: One of the issues kids are facing is that they’re being born with less diversity of bacteria in their gut and at a disadvantage.
+- 6:16: One of the issues kids are facing is that they’re being born with less diversity of bacteria in their gut and are at a disadvantage.